harshUOFW/DBMS/README.md

 - Financial tracking is limited to basic loan payments.
 - Focus is on managing books, authors, members, and staff efficiently.

+## Skills Gained
+- **SQL Data Definition Language (DDL)**: Learned how to create, modify, and manage database schemas.
+- **Database Management**: Gained experience in designing and managing relational databases.
+- **Microsoft Access**: Utilized Microsoft Access for database implementation and testing.
+- **Normalization and Data Integrity**: Ensured efficient structuring and integrity of data relationships.

 ## How to Use
 1. Clone the repository:
    ```sh